Skip main navigation

 Wisconsin Open Housing Law Notes

 The Wisconsin Open Housing Law is at section 106.50, Wisconsin Statutes.
-It covers the following protected classes: sex, race, color, sexual orientation, disability, religion, national origin, marital status, family status, lawful source of income, age, or ancestry, status as a victim of domestic abuse, sexual abuse or stalking.
+It covers the following protected classes:

-The item "Other Remedies" on the chart includes such remedies as cease and desist orders, and requiring a housing provider to furnish appropriate training.
+The item "Other Remedies" on the chart includes such remedies as cease and desist orders and requiring a housing provider to furnish appropriate training.

 Federal Law Notes